Medical Council of Canada: Examination costs and financial status

 The May 2020 exam cost each applicant $2,980 ($2,780 exam fee with an additional $200 account fee).
 According to publicly available financial information on the MCC website, the organization was audited by Deloitte in 2019.
 These data reveal that the MCC's net revenue directly related to the MCCQE Part II that year was $6,871,458 (gross revenue $12,539,670; expenses $5,668,212).
-This significant profit margin is contrasts starkly with the average debt of $164,000 of Canadian medical graduates,.
+This significant profit margin contrasts starkly with the average debt of $164,000 of Canadian medical graduates.
 Resident physicians work an average of 70 hours per week, and up to over 100 hours per week, providing essential medical care to patients across Canada, for a modest salary out of proportion with their level of education and responsibility.
 Many are still pondering why Canada's resident physicians are shouldering the costs of an exam that continues to exist mainly as a means to generate substantial revenues for the MCC.